h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_Quiz.md

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 18: Matrix Formulation of Multiple Linear Regression](L3_4_18_explanation.md).

 ## Question 19

 ### Problem Statement
+In linear regression, the pseudo-inverse is an important concept, especially when dealing with singular or non-invertible matrices.

+#### Task
+1. [📚] Define what the pseudo-inverse is in the context of linear regression and write down its formula
+2. [📚] Explain when the pseudo-inverse becomes necessary in linear regression instead of the normal inverse
+3. [📚] What are two specific scenarios in linear regression that would lead to a non-invertible $\boldsymbol{X}^T\boldsymbol{X}$ matrix?
+4. [📚] Describe how the pseudo-inverse can be calculated using Singular Value Decomposition (SVD)
+5. [📚] Explain the relationship between ridge regression and the pseudo-inverse approach for handling non-invertible matrices

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 19: Pseudo-Inverse in Linear Regression](L3_4_19_explanation.md).

+## Question 20

+### Problem Statement
 In generalized linear models, we use basis functions to transform the input data: